 While truck drivers beginning their careers after 2019 may never fill out a paper log, this skill is essential for understanding what functions the ELD is handling and how to perform those operations manually.
 Because drivers are required to certify the accuracy of logs generated by the ELD, it’s important to have a complete understanding of how electronic logs work.

-This short article highlights the key points of record-of-duty tracking using a logbook.
+This short article highlights the key points of record-of-duty tracking of drivers daily logs using a logbook.

 Starting Your Shift

-Completing your logbook correctly should be the first thing on your mind when your shift starts, since FMCSA regulations require that logbooks are kept current up to the last duty status change.
-This means that, each time you go from off-duty to on-duty, your log must be updated.
+Completing your drivers daily logs correctly should be the first thing on your mind when your shift starts since FMCSA regulations require that logbooks are kept current up to the last duty status change.
+This means that each time you go from off-duty to on-duty, your log must be updated.
 Start each shift by recording the following information in your logbook:

 - The date and start time of the day.
 Your log must indicate the hour at which the day begins.
 Note that the start time of the day and start time of the shift may not be the same.